 Clinical Rationale

-Targeted nutritional support provides building blocks for tissue repair and reduces systemic inflammation, creating an optimal environment for healing and enhancing MSC therapy effectiveness.
+Targeted nutritional support provides building blocks for tissue maintenance and reduces systemic inflammation, creating an environment that may complement MSC therapy.
 The Harvard Medical School provides evidence-based recommendations.

 Anti-inflammatory Effects